Environmental law and practice in Australia: overview

 Companies that meet the threshold must report their GHG emissions, energy production and energy consumption (National Greenhouse and Energy Reporting Act 2007).

 Environmental regulators have broad powers to ensure compliance with environmental legislation and to prevent environmental harm.
 Their powers vary between jurisdictions, but generally include powers to enter and search premises, inspect documents, speak to workers or require the provision of information and records.
-However, regulators cannot require the production of information protected by legal professional privilege.

 A fairly broad range of environmental insurance products is available.
 Each general liability policy has its own particular wording and coverage.
 These can include coverage for remediation and coverage for clean-up or damages to third parties from conditions at the site.
 Additionally, directors and officers' policies may provide coverage if the directors and officers of a company are sued as a result of an environmental incident or loss.